Cquinn21/.github.io-reading-notes/wireframe.md

 ## What is Wireframing?

-* Wireframing allows a designer to define and plan the heirarchy of information for their website, app, or product.
+* Wireframing allows a designer to define and plan the hierarchy of information for their website, app, or product.
 A good example would be when you are writing a paper for school.
 You would gather information through research and then create an outline on how you wanted to lay that information out.

 * Done in black and white, allows you to see how a user interacts with a site without all the graphics and color.
 The user should easily be able to navigate the site without all the fluff.